MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 mov x2, #17
 ldr x0, [x1, x2, lsl #3]
 ```
-The options for ldr with a 64 Bit register are 0 default and 3.
+The options for ldr with a 64-Bit register are 0 by default and 3.
 That's it.
 3 here means $2^3$
 Why not simply #8?
 Nobody knows!
 Symbolically the expression evaluates to
-`[ 0x100004000 + (0x11 * 0x8 )] = [ 0x100004000 + 0x88] = [ 0x100004088]` the parentheses
+`[ 0x100004000 + (0x11 * 0x8) ] = [ 0x100004000 + 0x88 ] = [ 0x100004088 ]` the parentheses
 would now dereference the address and load the value into x0.
 ###  Word, Halfword, Byte, Heh?
 The following
 A word is the length of a register.
-So, for a 64Bit machine a word referees to 64Bit.
+So, for a 64-Bit machine a word referees to 64-Bit.
 However,
 for some reason they messed it up.
-In arm64 a word is only 32Bit long.
-Why? again, who knows?So, word 32Bit. halfword is 16Bit and a byte is indeed a byte!
+On 64-Bit machines a word is only 32-Bit long.
+Why?
+Again, who knows?
+So, word 32Bit. halfword is 16Bit and a byte is indeed a byte!
 For simplicity I choose to make the
 array in the maximum program 8 bytes long.
 The values were all between [1,255] so a byte would've sufficed. macOS is a little endian system.
 That means the values in the registers are
-big endian but in memory the *Byte* order is reversed.
+big endian but in memory the **Byte** order is reversed.
 With that said, if we write the following:
 ```
 adrp x1, data_items@page
 mov x2, #17
 ldr w0, [x1, x2, lsl #2]
 ```
-Note, only by using the 32Bit registers the opcode will change and we can use lsl #2.
+Note, only by using the 32-Bit registers the opcode will change and we can use lsl #2.
 this will evaluate to $2^2 = 4$ and we get again symbolically
-[ 0x100004000 + (0x11 * 0x4 )] = [ 0x100004044] and we would get the value at that address.
+[ 0x100004000 + (0x11 * 0x4) ] = [ 0x100004044 ] and we would get the value at that address.
 Note, the array hasn't changed.
 We're just going to the starting address in memory and instead of hopping forward in 8 byte steps, we do it in 4 Byte steps.
 In C the equivalent would be
 ```
 long array[20];
 int s = *(((short*)(&array[0])) + 17);